Chemotherapy for laryngeal cancer

 When you might have chemotherapy

-Chemotherapy with radiotherapy
+Chemotherapy with radiotherapy (chemoradiotherapy)

 You might have radiotherapy and chemotherapy at the same time for locally advanced or advanced laryngeal cancer.
 This is called chemoradiotherapy.
+These treatments can often work better when they are given together and can lower the risk of the cancer coming back.

-Chemotherapy before surgery
+Chemotherapy after surgery

-Chemotherapy for advanced cancer
+Chemotherapy for advanced laryngeal cancer

 Types of chemotherapy